nilsyadv/pharmacy-mini-store-app/README-DOCKER.md

 ## Default Admin Credentials

-After first startup, an admin user will be created:
+After first startup, an admin user is automatically created:
 - **Username:** admin
 - **Password:** admin123

 **Important:** Change the admin password immediately after first login!

+**Note:** The admin user is created on the first successful login attempt.
+If you're having database connection issues, the admin user may not be created until the connection is resolved.

 ## Database Access